 As shown here, the performance of QLE is better than CP, in terms of TPT as our expectation.
-At the overall time horizon the mean TPT of QLE method is 66:42 hours with just 1:48 hour Standard deviation (STD), whereas mean TPT for CP is equal to 74:07 hours with 4:23 hours STD.
+At the overall time horizon the mean TPT of QLE method is 66:42 hours with just 1:48 hour standard deviation (STD), whereas mean TPT for CP is equal to 74:07 hours with 4:23 hours STD.
 This shows the compatibility of QLE method with production networks.
+Especially the standard deviation of TPT for the QLE method shows that this method leads in this case to fewer variations in the production output.

-Figure 4: TPT of QLE vs. CP in P41, sinusoidal load.
+Figure 3: Global TPT of QLE vs. CP in the network